francescococetta/winter_school_sea-ice/tutorial.md

 ### Running Icepack with ERA5 forcing and getting results in NetCDF files

 - To exploit the features of NetCDF files we can follow [**this subsection of the documentation**](https://cice-consortium-icepack.readthedocs.io/en/main/user_guide/ug_implementation.html#history-files).
-The straightforward way to complete this task is to create a new test case with the settings histcdf,ionetcdf as
+The straightforward way to complete this task is to create a new test case with the following setttings in the cloned Icepack directory as
 ```
 ./icepack.setup --case test_nc --mach conda --env linux -s histcdf,ionetcdf
 ```